 Long threads are a difficult problem for any online conversation.
-This site uses Discourse, which keeps track of which posts are replies to others, but presents them in a flat model rather than with nested threads.
+This site uses Discourse, which keeps track of which posts are replies to others, but presents topics in a flat model rather than with nested threads.

 When you start a reply, you get a form like this: